8. Convolutions on Steroids

 8.2.
 Blocking

-For our targeted efficient implementation, let’s follow the same approach which we used when formulating the linear layer in Section 7.
-For now, we get started by setting up blocked data structures for the inputs and filters of the convolution.
+For our targeted efficient implementation, let’s follow the same approach we used to formulate the linear layer in Section 7.
+First, we set up blocked data structures for the inputs and filters of the convolution.
 These blocked data structures allow us to assemble the conv2d operation using small GEMMs.
-Then we take our blocking for a spin by calling ATen for the resulting small matrix multiplications in the blocked implementation.
-Once we ironed out all issues and tested our implementation, we’ll move on and infuse high-performance matrix kernels through LIBXSMM.
-Next, we’ll fuse a ReLU activation into our implementation to accelerate the combined performance of Conv2d layers followed by a ReLU.
+Then we take our blocking for a spin by calling ATen on the resulting small matrix multiplications in the blocked implementation.
+Once we’ve ironed out all the kinks and tested our implementation, we’ll move on and infuse high-performance matrix kernels via LIBXSMM.
+Next, we’ll fuse a ReLU activation into our implementation to accelerate the combined performance of the Conv2d layers followed by a ReLU.

-The obtained blocked data layout allows us to implement the convolution operator through six nested loop where the innermost loop performs small matrix multiplications:
+The resulting blocked data layout allows us to implement the convolution operator through six nested loops, with the innermost loop performing small matrix multiplications:

 for( int64_t l_n = 0; l_n < l_sizes.n; l_n++ ) {